|Fudge System Trademark License|

 You may use the Licensed Marks solely to indicate that your product is Fudge-compatible.
 You may not use the Licensed Marks except on or in connection with products that are fully Fudge-compatible.

-All uses of the Licensed Marks will be in compliance of the terms of this license and also the Fudge System Trademark Usage Guidelines (the “Guidelines”), as found at http://www.fudgerpg.com/publishers.
+All uses of the Licensed Marks will be in compliance of the terms of this license and generic viagra online uk also the Fudge System Trademark Usage Guidelines (the “Guidelines”), as found at http://fudgerpg.com/fudge-publishing.html.
 The Guidelines may be modified from time to time, in which case Grey Ghost shall make every reasonable effort to notify you of such modifications, provided you have registered as a Fudge Publisher (see “Registering as a Fudge Publisher,” attached).

 Any other use of the Licensed Marks, except as allowed under “fair use” provisions of United States intellectual property law, is expressly forbidden and constitutes an infringement of Grey Ghost’s intellectual property rights.